Little Richard: 1947–1955: Beginnings

 In October 1947, Sister Rosetta Tharpe overheard the fourteen-year-old Richard singing her songs before a performance at the Macon City Auditorium.
 She invited him to open her show.
 After the show, Tharpe paid him, inspiring him to become a professional performer.
-Richard stated that his piano style was greatly influenced by Ike Turner's piano intro on "Rocket 88".
 In 1949, he began performing in Doctor Nubillo's traveling show.
 Richard was inspired to wear turbans and capes in his career by Nubillo, who also "carried a black stick and exhibited something he called 'the devil's child'—the dried-up body of a baby with claw feet like a bird and horns on its head."
-Nubillo told Richard he was "gonna be famous" but that he would have to "go where the grass is greener".
+Nubillo told Richard he was "gonna be famous".